uchicago/shibboleth-oidc/README.md

 </resolver:AttributeDefinition>
 ```

-Attributes can be filtered in turn by the IdP itself via the normal attribute filtering policy.
+Note that attribute encoders are not needed since the JSON transformation is handled directly via the underlying frameworks.
+Also, claims can be filtered in turn by the IdP itself via the normal attribute filtering policy.
 Here is an example:

 ```xml
 <AttributeFilterPolicy id="default">